openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     </div>
     <div>
       <div>a Bridge</div>
-      <div>This term refers to a similar concept in traditional networking, but it's not correct in the context of Thread networks.
+      <div>Incorrect.
+This term refers to a similar concept in traditional networking, but it's not correct in the context of Thread networks.
 A bridge connects two LANs that use the same network protocol.</div>
     </div>
   </devsite-multiple-choice>
 </div>